Skip Ribbon Commands

 My doctor said I need to fast for my test.
 What is fasting?
 Top

 To ensure the most accurate results, certain tests require that you “fast” before arriving at the patient service center.
-In most cases, unless otherwise directed, avoid eating or drinking anything except water for 12 hours before the sample is taken.
+In most cases, unless otherwise directed, avoid eating or drinking anything except water for 12 hours before the specimen is taken.
 That includes gum, hard candy and all other beverages.

 Will the blood draw be painful?
 Top